Every year, Limmud participants old and new come together for an enriching Shabbat to kick off Festival.

 People who attend Shabbat at Limmud come from a variety of backgrounds and observe Shabbat in different ways.
 We ask you to be respectful of how each participant chooses to observe Shabbat.

 Those who do not use lifts on Shabbat will be able to access their rooms via the stairs.
-If you have indicated on your application form that you do not use electricity on Shabbat e will endeavour to give you bedrooms on the lower floors.
+If you have indicated on your registration form that you do not use electricity on Shabbat, we will endeavor to provide bedrooms on the lower floors.
+There will not be an Eruv (ritual boundary) installed outside, as most accommodation and programming for Shabbat will be inside the Hilton.
+Please note this information if you choose to stay in the Crowne Plaza premium rooms for Shabbat.

 I’d love to come.
 Can I bring the kids too?

-We love welcoming families on Shabbat at Limmud Festival, and we’re very excited to see more young participants join us this year.
+We love welcoming families to Shabbat at Limmud Festival, and we’re very excited to see more young participants join us this year.
 There will be programming to suit all ages and interests throughout Shabbat and the entire Festival.

 That all sounds great, but I still have questions!
 Who do I get in touch with?